Create and manage Permission Levels to customize access to important information in Sapling.

 Others Info Visibility: Similar to the “own info” settings for employees, this allows you to toggle access to specific custom tables or profile sections.

-Available for Admins Only:
+Available options for Admins (Admins, Super Admins, and Temporary Admins) Only:

 Extra filters (location, department, employment status): Filters by group to allow for extra customization.
 You may want to create an admin permission level for each office, or a specific one for contractors.

 Admin Tool Visibility: You’ll be able to grant access as needed to specific admin tools, such as the dashboard, document manager and integrations page.
 For example, you may want to grant “View and Edit” access to an IT team member or Developer to help you setup your account integrations.
 You may also want to provide reporting access to an executive team, or the payroll team.
-The possibilities are endless!